Core Components

 - Blue (User Layer): Your application code and migration scripts

-- Yellow (Orchestration): Main coordinator and configuration
+- Yellow (Orchestration): Main entry point and configuration

 - Pink (Database Layer): Your database handler and database